We resolve men’s bladder, bowel, intimacy and pelvic pain conditions

 Urinary frequency, urgency and urge incontinence.
 Pelvic health physical therapy for bladder issues can be very helpful for a man who is experiencing an overactive bladder, urinary frequency, urgency and urge incontinence.
 We are experts in treating bladder conditions in men and will get to your root causes so you can get your bladder back to normal again.
 With urinary urgency, frequency, overactivity or urge incontinence there is commonly a constellation of myofascial issues contributing to this problem.
 You can expect an evaluation to examine your abdomen, low back, hips, thighs and pelvis to determine where there are restrictions that might be contributing to your bladder being overactive.
 We also offer specialized biofeedback training for heart rate variability coherence to teach you to balance your autonomic nervous system, which plays an important role in bladder function.

 Incomplete bladder emptying and slow urinary stream: Some men experience difficulty fully emptying their bladder because they have pelvic floor dysfunction and non-optimal strategies for urinating.
 We can help identify underlying myofascial factors and habits contributing to your incomplete bladder emptying and we will treat these and help you recover your bladder control.
-We recognize there may be underlying conditions, such as an enlarged prostate or a neurologic condition that may be contributing to your difficulty eliminating your urine and we defer to your physician providers to address these issues.
+We recognize there may be underlying conditions, such as an enlarged prostate or a neurologic condition that may be contributing to your difficulty eliminating your urine and we partner with your physician providers to address these issues.
 However, even when these underlying conditions are present, there is still hope that you can improve if you also have pelvic floor dysfunction and non-optimal urinary habits.
 We have treated many men who have successfully improved their ability to empty their bladder.
 Some of them have been using a catheter to urinate or to empty their bladder following urinating.
 These individuals are measuring the volume of urine expelled via catheter and have found objective improvements through our skilled physical therapy.

 Prostate related bladder problems: Bladder conditions for men can sometimes be a complex problem, exacerbated by an enlarged prostate that disrupts your urinary flow and prevents you from emptying your bladder fully.
 Other times the prostate size is fine and not a contributor to the issue.
 In either case, physical therapy can help.
 If you are experiencing changes to your urinary system, whether it be slow stream, urinary frequency, incomplete emptying of the bladder, nocturia, urinary urgency or other problems, we will evaluate you to determine whether physical therapy can help you.